SteeltoeOSS/Documentation/api/v3/circuitbreaker/hystrix.md

 }
 ```

-All of the Steelto samples and most of the .NET templates are already set up to read from `appsettings.json`.
+All of the Steeltoe samples and most of the .NET templates are already set up to read from `appsettings.json`.

 ### Adding Commands to Container